Skip to main content

 • full-time compulsory education (requirement to attend school) which starts at the beginning of the school year in the calendar year when the child reaches the age of 7 and lasts until the completion of education in the primary school, but not beyond the age of 18;

-• part-time compulsory education for young people who have finished the primary school and continue compulsory education until the age of 18, in particular, in a post-primary school or as part of vocational training at an employer’s organisation.
+• part-time compulsory education (requirement to participate in education or training) for young people who have finished the primary school and continue compulsory education until the age of 18, in particular, in a post-primary school or as part of vocational training at an employer’s organisation.

 Children and young people can also participate in compulsory education in nursery schools or schools abroad and at foreign diplomatic missions in Poland.
 A pupil who has finished a post-primary school before reaching the age of 18 can also pursue part-time compulsory education by taking courses at a higher education institution.